Afghan Hound Coat Colors and DNA Tests

 By mid-October 2009, the original set of dogs and the official Saluki Coat Color Study was completed.
 The research phase to address the gene/s causing grizzle was completed in spring 2010.
 This research lead to the study of domino in Afghans as well.
-The manuscript describing this will be published in Journal of Heredity in Fall, 2010 but is available as "online early".
+The manuscript describing this was b published in Journal of Heredity in Fall, 2010.
 A free PDF copy of the manuscript is available for download.
 Note that the Afghan photos and Table showing the Afghans in this study are also availabe under Supplementary Data (see gray bar at the right of the Journal of Heredity page).
 Additional Afghans are included on this page from previous research.

 HealthGene offers testing for this mutation.